jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 ## Other uses and health benefits of mastic gum

 Mastic gum is also referred to as Pistacia lentiscus or Chios mastiha.
 It’s a natural source with antioxidants and anti-inflammatory properties.
-Currently, mastic gum is most popular for its jawline-building power but several studies have found it has benefits for digestive health.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> For example, mastic gum supplements help to kill the helicobacter pylori bacteria which causes stomach ulcers.
+Currently, mastic gum is most popular for its jawline-building power but several studies have found it has benefits for digestive health.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> For example, mastic gum supplements help to kill the helicobacter pylori bacteria which causes stomach ulcers.

 Mastic gum has been found to help with: